 Crackdown in 2003.
 The human rights situation in Cuba has deteriorated significantly in 2003.
-Human rights activist Elizardo Sanchez, head of the Cuban Commission for Human Rights and National Reconciliation, has called the crackdown "the most intense wave of repression in the history of Cuba."4
+Human rights activist Elizardo Sanchez, head of the Cuban Commission for Human Rights and National Reconciliation, has called the crackdown "the most intense wave of repression in the history of Cuba."

-In early 2003, dozens of supporters of the Oswaldo Paya's Varela Project were "harassed, jailed, threatened, and expelled from jobs and universities."
+In the first two months of 2003, dozens of supporters of the Oswaldo Paya's Varela Project were "harassed, jailed, threatened, and expelled from jobs and universities."
 On February 18, 2003, two members of the Oswaldo Paya's Christian Liberation Movement, Jesus Mustafa Felipe and Robert Montero, were sentenced to 18 months in prison on charges of contempt and resisting arrest.

 On March 18, 2003, a day after the opening of the 2003 session of the U.N.
 Commission on Human Rights in Geneva, the Cuban government began a massive crackdown on independent journalists, leaders of independent labor unions and opposition parties, and other democracy activists, including those supporting the Varela Project.
-About 80 activists were arrested and made subject to swift trials and prosecutions that began on April 3, 2003.
+Some 75 activists were arrested, subjected to summary trials and prosecutions that began on April 3, 2003, and sentenced to prison terms ranging from 6 to 28 years.
 Foreign journalists and diplomats were excluded from the trials.
-Within days, more than 50 of the activists had received prison terms ranging from 6 to 28 years.
 Among the activists were 27 independent journalists, including Raul Rivero and Oscar Espinosa Chepe, sentenced to 20 years, and Omar Rodríguez Saludes, sentenced to 27 years.
 Other democracy activists sentenced include economist Marta Beatriz Roque (who had been imprisoned from July 1997 until May 2000), who received 20 years, Hector Palacios, a leader of the Varela Project, who received 25 years, and Luis Enrique Ferrer García of the Christian Liberation Movement, who received 28 years.